ankitgpt18/Custom-Email_Sender/README.md

 Custom email-sending application with a front-end dashboard that performs the following:

+(under development)

 1. Reads data from a Google Sheet or CSV file for email customization.
 2. Allows users to connect their email account.